AbleCorp/ablecpu/README.md

-# U-RISC
+# ableCPU
-This is a repo containing both the library and the launcher for the U-RISC emulator (vm)
+This is a repo containing both the library and the launcher for the ableCPU emulator (vm)